Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse: Decoherence and Branching

 Consider a universal pure state $\Psi$ describing a system $S$ interacting with the environment $E$.
 Given a system $S$ in a microscopic superposition of states $S_n$:

 interacting with $E$, at some time $t$ after the interaction, the universal state will become a macroscopic superposition:

 \ec{where $|E_n(t)\rangle$ is the macroscopic `pointer state' associated with $S_n$.} For a simple case, consider $n = 2$.
-The density matrix describing the measurement outcomes on $S$, $\rho_S$ is:
+The reduced density matrix of subsystem $S$ is:

-The last two terms represent the interference between the two macroscopically superposed states, and depends partly on $\langle E_1(t)|E_2(t)\rangle$ and $\langle E_2(t)|E_1(t)\rangle$.
-Generically, $\langle E_i(t)|E_j(t)\rangle$ quantifies the difference between two states of the environment.
-Due to innumerable interactions within its parts, the states of the environment are assumed to become rapidly approximately orthogonal under Schrödinger evolution, such that
+The last two terms (the off-diagonal ones) represent the interference between the two macroscopically superposed states, and depends partly on $\langle E_1(t)|E_2(t)\rangle$ and $\langle E_2(t)|E_1(t)\rangle$. \x{We refer to such terms as ``cross terms'' or ``c.t.'' for short.} Generically, $\langle E_i(t)|E_j(t)\rangle$ quantifies the difference between two states of the environment.
+Due to their large numbers of degrees of freedom, the states of the macroscopic environment become rapidly approximately orthogonal under Schrödinger evolution, such that

 holds, where $\tau_d$ is the characteristic decoherence timescale to be empirically determined for specific systems.
 Over time, $\langle E_1(t)|E_2(t)\rangle$ and $\langle E_2(t)|E_1(t)\rangle$ approach zero, so that: